dredstone1/NeuralNetwork/README.md

 - **🎯 Research Focused**: Designed with experimentation and learning in mind
 - **🧠 Integrated Visualizer**: Real-time graphical display of layers, neurons, and activations. ideal for debugging, teaching, or showcasing model behavior
 - **💾 Parameter Persistence**: Save and load trained model parameters for reuse, testing, or deployment
+- **⚙️ GPU Support**: Leverages CUDA for accelerated training and inference on compatible NVIDIA GPUs, boosting performance for large scale models.

 ## 🏗️ Quick Start